swsheets/blog/content/blog/release-v2.1.0/index.md

 Here are some of the things that you might care about, though.

 - Fix the soak panel height when editing a character.
-- Add alternating row colors to character skill table.
+- Add alternating row colors to character talents table.
 - Numerous formatting fixes for mobile devices.
 - [Serve swsheets.com over HTTPS](/swsheets-now-served-over-https/).